A sprain is when a force pushes the bones of a joint apart. If the force is strong enough, the ligament comes apart. This can happen from things like:

-- Sudden change in direction
+- A sudden change in direction

-- Impact with object or other person
+- An impact with an object or another person

 - A popping sound

 Treatment will depend on the joint and how severe the injury is.
 The goal of treatment is to ease pain and improve movement.
 Choices are:

 - Supportive care, such as rest, ice, a compression bandage, and raising the area to ease pain and swelling

 - Medicine, such as over the counter and prescription pain relievers

 - Devices that keep the area still as it heals

 - Physical therapy to strengthen the area and improve movement

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.